james-bui/friendly-hickory/products/american-ginseng.md

 title: American Ginseng - 美国花旗参 (3 lbs)
 description: American ginseng (Panax quinquefolius) is an herb commonly used in Traditional Chinese Medicine.
 It is said to boost energy, prevent infections, and help bolster the immune system to fight disease.
-This is a popular gift for Chinese people and comes in 3 bags which contain 1 pound of ginseng each.
+Grown in Wisconsin, American ginseng is a popular gift for Chinese people and comes in 3 bags which contain 1 pound of ginseng each.
 price: "100"
 images:
   default: